 Making your website more discoverable by search engines like Google, Bing, and Yahoo is both art and science, known as SEO.
 Still, it's about visibility, reputation, and sustainability not only about ranking.

 Consider this: When was your most recent click past Google's first page of results?
 Surely never.
 Businesses battle valiantly to land on page one.
-Correct SEO techniques can make all the difference between a forgotten website gathering dust and a profitable company.
+Correct SEO techniques can make all the difference between a forgotten website gathering dust and a profitable company, especially when using SEO for carpet cleaners to attract more local customers and grow a cleaning business online

 Still, SEO is not only for companies.
 Whether you blog, create art, or even apply for a job, knowing what SEO techniques are familiar to you will help you stand out in a digital environment growingly competitive.
 Aligning your material with what people look for and what search engines prioritize is the simple aim here.